-The Group applies significant judgment to determine the functional currency of one of its subsidiaries which operates in Turkey (Redstar Havacilik Hizmetleri A.S).
-In its judgment, the Group considers the currency of the country whose competitive forces and regulations mainly determine the sales prices of its goods and services and the currency that mainly influences labour, material and other costs of providing goods or services.
-This along with other factors as specified in IAS 21- The Effects of Change in Foreign Currency Rates-.
+The Group applies significant judgment to determine the functional currency of one of its absidiaries which operates in rulescy (Récisiar Havacillik Himetheri A.S.) in its judgment, the Group considers the currency of the country whose influences labour, material and other cosis of providing goods or services.
+This along with other factors as specified in IAS 21: The Effects of Change in Foreign Currency Rates.